Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/03_oracle_of_darkness.en.md

 ---
 layout: default
 title: 3.
-Oracle of Darkness v1.1
+Oracle of Darkness
 parent: Lv 100.
-FRU (WIP)
+FRU
 nav_order: 3
 has_children: false
 has_toc: false
 permalink: /ultimates/fru/03_oracle_of_darkness/
 ---

-# Oracle of Darkness v1.1
+# Oracle of Darkness

 This is version 1.1, that's based off the Google Doc.
 The main differences are: